OUI laws in Saco, Maine are severe, and you can expect no help from law enforcement if you are stopped on suspicion of drunk or impaired driving.

 Your license will be suspended by the BMV for any amount of alcohol and, for a first-time OUI, you will face the following criminal penalties:

-Maine’s implied consent law requires all drivers to submit to a breath, blood, or urine test if a law enforcement officer suspects them of Operating Under the Influence (OUI).
-Refusing a chemical test is a separate violation that leads to harsh penalties—regardless of whether you are ultimately convicted of OUI.
+Maine’s implied consent law requires all drivers in Saco to submit to a breath, blood, or urine test if a law enforcement officer suspects them of operating under the influence (OUI).
+Refusing a chemical test is a direct violation of this law and results in automatic license suspension, regardless of whether you are ultimately convicted of OUI.

 Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense & OUI lawyers, serving Southern Maine, today.